rshuston/FFT-C/README.md

 * The code builds and runs using GCC as the compiler toolchain and GNU make as the project build environment.
 * Git is used for version control.
 * The libcheck (https://github.com/libcheck/check) testing framework is used for unit testing.
+* Valgrind (http://valgrind.org) is used to check for memory leaks.

 Other development environments are certainly suitable (e.g., Xcode, Eclipse, etc.) but the project must build and run in the baseline environment specified above.